-A good roof crowns your home by giving it an attractive appearance and protects you and all your belongings from harsh weather elements, such as rain, wind, snow, and hail.
+A good residential roof crowns your home by giving it an attractive appearance and protects you and all your belongings from harsh weather elements, such as rain, wind, snow, and hail.
 However, their position as the first line of defense against harmful materials makes them vulnerable to damage, meaning you need to give them special care and attention to ensure they remain at their best.
 As time passes by, your top may start to deteriorate.
 The shingles may crack, fall off, curve, or develop other problems due to constant exposure to elements.
 Consequently, it may begin to leak, and the infiltrated water can cause damage to your house's interior or result in other issues, including wood rot, mold, and mildew development.

 Whether you need to replace the entire covering of your house or garage or need to replace few tiles, the repairs can become daunting.
 Other than the shingles, extra items such as nails, flashing, ventilation, and labor form a part of replacement costs.
 For this reason, you will need to know how much money you will spend on repairing or replacing the roofing before you start the renovations.
 Although the contractors from different regions charge differently, this article tells you what you might need to know about the replacements to help you budget accordingly: